 “Human’s differ from other animals in that they are the most mimētic and learn their first lessons through mimēsis.”

-For Aristotle, mimēsis had several critical functions: it was a tool for learning, a vehicle for emotional persuasion in rhetoric and a central mechanism in ethical development and moral formation.
+For Aristotle, mimēsis had several critical functions: it was a tool for learning, a vehicle for emotional persuasion in rhetoric, and a central mechanism in ethical development and moral formation.
 In tragedy it allowed for catharsis—the purging or purification of pity and fear—by enabling viewers to process intense emotions at a safe aesthetic distance.
 He recognised a basic human pleasure in recognition—we are drawn to representations, even of unpleasant things, because we delight in the act of deciphering and mentally reconstructing reality through form.
 Whether in literature, theatre, music or visual art, mimēsis was not just a deception, but a cognitive and emotional gateway integral to how humans understand themselves and the world.

 There is a significant overlap with Aristotle's mimēsis and the modern concept of empathy.
 When we watch a tragedy or engage with a story, we imaginatively imitate the emotional and ethical situations of the characters.
 We don't just observe; we simulate the feelings, dilemmas, and suffering internally, the way that Norm recognised the psychological weight of the characters in a painting.
 These mimetic experiences can be a critical tool for the formation of character.
 The inability to see a painting for what it is physically (paint on a surface)—and the inability to resist emotions or narrative is—in and of itself, indicative of a basic human reality.

 So where do these opposing views leave us?
+At what point can we say our perception becomes projection, and imitation is deception.

 Perhaps we can turn to Plato’s elusive mentor: Socrates.
 Unlike Plato’s metaphysical certainties, or Aristotle’s empirical curiosity, Socrates gave us the method of questioning—the dialectical approach (elenchus), which sought not to establish truth but to refute error.
 A person would offer a definition (say, of justice), and Socrates would test it through questions.
 If contradictions appeared, the definition was discarded.
 The goal was not to arrive at truth, but to clear away falsehood.